annevu/data_science_getting_and_cleaning_data/CodeBook.md

 The set of variables that were estimated from all these signals are:

-mean: Mean value
+1)mean: Mean value
-std: Standard deviation
+2)std: Standard deviation

 * tBodyAcc-XYZ
 * tGravityAcc-XYZ